ezsystems/ezplatform/INSTALL.md

        php composer.phar install --prefer-dist
        ```

-       Note: Every time you want to get the latest updates of all your dependencies just run this command:
+       Update note: Every time you want to get the latest updates of all your dependencies just run this command:
        ```bash
        cd /<ezpublish-community-root-dir>/
        php composer.phar update --prefer-dist